roseengineering/rfcascade/README.md

 ```
 -n  : outputs the result of write_touchstone() from scikit-rf
--a  : outputs the result as ABCD matrices
+-a  : outputs the network as ABCD matrices
--z  : outputs the result as the impedances of S11 and S22 normalized to 50 ohms
+-z  : outputs S11 and S22 as impedances
 ```

 Installation